conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeMapping_Snippy.md

 * Note: Most sequencers produce .gz files so this isnt necessary if your file is already in that format.

 4. Install snippy using conda
-  * It is recommended to always install packages in their own environments so here will we create an enironment and install Flye in one step.
+  * It is recommended to always install packages in their own environments so here will we create an enironment and install snippy in one step.
   * Snippy uses a specific version of a tool called snpeff in it so we need to specify this version on installation to avoid errors
   * The final command will check that all things install correctly.
 It will print `Dependancies look good` if so.
 ```c